 Duncan Epping is a chief technologist working for VMware in the Office of CTO of the Storage and Availability business unit.
 In that role, he serves as a trusted adviser to VMware’s customers, primarily in EMEA.
 His main responsibilities are ensuring that VMware’s future innovations align with essential customer needs and functioning as the global lead evangelist for storage and Availability.
 Duncan specializes in software defined storage, hyper-converged infrastructures and BC / DR solutions.

 Veeam technical experts

-Michael Cade is a Technical Evangelist for Veeam Software.
-Based in the UK, an IT Professional with over 14 years of industry experience with a key focus on Data Center technologies including Virtualization, Storage and Data Center.
-Michael is very active around the social media sphere blogging and tweeting relevant technical content.
-He has seen many different areas of how IT works, from the Helpdesk to the Datacenters.
+Michael Cade is a Global Technologist for Veeam Software.
+Based in the UK, an IT Professional with over 14 years of industry experience with a key focus on data center technologies including virtualization, storage and the data center.
+Michael is very active around the social media sphere, blogging and tweeting relevant technical content.
 Michael is a member of several community programs including VMware vExpert, NetApp A-Team and Cisco Champions.

 Niels Engelen (VMware vExpert, VCP-DCV, CCNA, VMCA) is working as a Global Technologist in Product Strategy for Veeam Software based in Belgium.
 Niels is a blogger and active member of the virtualization community.
 He has over eight years of IT experience, mostly focusing on virtualization, automation and cloud technologies.
 Follow Niels on Twitter @nielsengelen.